David-Manniche/TheMarket/readme.txt

-    => 046189 - blog detail page- when there is no comment still then comment count is listing there => 046193	Admin configuration media icons not reflecting immediately => 046096 - when favorite option is enabled from admin then UI gets distorted on seller end
+    => 046189 - blog detail page- when there is no comment still then comment count is listing there => 046193	Admin configuration media icons not reflecting immediately => 046096 - when favorite option is enabled from admin then UI gets distorted on seller end => 046197 - Home page: OG tag should be present
 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.